ptrkrysik/multi-rtl/README.md

 How it works in details
 ==================
-For details what is original input of multi-rtl to previous efforts to make multichannel receiver read the author's blog post.
+For details what is original input of `Multi-rtl` to previous efforts to make multichannel receiver, read the author's blog post.

+TODO
+====
+Adding automatic resynchronization on overflows.
+To implement this feature information on overflows - as tags attached to stream - is required from the `osmocom source`.

 Author
 ==================
 Piotr Krysik <ptrkrysik@gmail.com>

-If you use the ideas from multi-rtl to implement multichannel receiver yourself, please give the credit to the multi-rtl's author and the multi-rtl project by including this information in your project's description.
+If you use the ideas from `Multi-rtl` to implement a similar multichannel receiver yourself, please add a reference to `Multi-rtl` and the `Multi-rtl`'s author.